opn-city/resources/tutorials/gcal.md

 # Google Calendar Integration

-1. Go to the Notice you want to sync and tap "Export"
+1. When you have finished editing your notice, tap **Submit**, and then the **Export**-button in the control-buttons on the top right.

-2. Next to Google Calendar, tap the settings option to link your Googgle Calendar with Opn.
+2. If you have not already authenticated with Google Calendar, tap the settings option to link your Googgle Calendar with Opn.

-3. Once you have finished the authentication, you can now tap the Google Calendar to sync this event.
-Once tapped, this event will automatically appear in your primary calendar.
+3. If you have already authenticated with Ggooggle Calendar, you can  tap the Google Calendar icon to sync this event.

-## Additional Options: Attenddees and different calendars

-4. By tapping the settings button you can customize further your synchronization;
-    - add emails to be invited
-    - set a separate calendar
+4. When you are ready, tap the **Publish**-button on the top right.
+Once the Notice is published, the event will automaticallu appear in your calendar.